shrimpactivity/markov-coil/README.md

 # Markov Coil
-An efficient Markov Chain text generator.
+An efficient Markov-Chain based text suggestor.
+Optimized for large bodies of text with optional chain depth parameter.

 ## Installation